mate-desktop/mate-desktop.org/pages/index.rst

 Applications
 ------------

 MATE is composed from a number of applications.
+The renaming is necessary to avoid conflicts with GNOME components.

 Caja
 ====